epfml/disco/docs/TASK.md

 ### `model` function

-After exporting the Task, you need to also export a function called `model` that returns the layers model.
+After exporting the task, you need to also export a function called `model` that returns the layers model.
 If you use a pre-trained model, you can simply load and return said model in the function via `tf.loadLayersModel(modelPath)`.

 ```js